 We bring them into a safe and nurturing environment, where they are brought back to health are gentled and loved.
-When the horses are strong enough, they are evaluated by Vera and Belinda, and if possible, restarted for a new life as a riding horse.
+When the horses are strong enough, they are evaluated by Vera and Isaias, and if possible, restarted for a new life as a riding horse.

 We believe that every horse deserves a job.
 For some of our horses, this means becoming a great trail or lesson horses.
 Others are destined to become therapy horses, helping kids and adults healing from their own deep wounds.
 We work hard to take care of these horses, all the while knowing that the horses are